 And even though “design” is part of our company’s name, we’re a little preoccupied with math and work on large software projects.
 In fact, a considerable amount of our time is spent on enabling others to learn to code or create interactive and visual things.

-Our development team is comprised of people with a variety of degrees and professional backgrounds—graphic design, materials science, or philosophy majors who come from traditional software engineering to creative coding to programmatic architecture.
-As a developer you’ll work with complicated data sets, turn out prototypes, iterate on tools, and optimize user experience across devices.
-You also have an appreciation for design and recognize the importance of collaboration.
+Our development team is comprised of people with a variety of degrees and professional backgrounds—graphic design, materials science, or philosophy majors who come from traditional software engineering or creative coding.
+As a developer at Fathom, you’ll work with complicated data sets, create prototypes, iterate on tools, and optimize user experience across devices.
+You also have an appreciation for design, clarity, and accessibility, and you recognize the importance of collaboration.

-Senior developers applying for this position should have demonstrated experience mentoring a team, strategic awareness of how to best apply effort, and considerable practice with shipping projects at a wide range of sizes, and for a wide range of audiences.
+If you’re applying as a senior developer, you should have experience mentoring a team, strategic awareness of how to best apply effort, and considerable practice with shipping projects of various sizes for a wide range of audiences.

-Junior developers should be self-starters with a fascination for the why and how, and be especially interested in learning more about ways of working and the people you're working with.
-We're looking for you to contribute your distinctive experiences and grow with the team.
+If you’re applying as a junior developer, you should have a fascination for the why and how, and be open to learning about new ways of working and the people you're working with.
+We're looking for you to share your distinct experiences and perspectives as you grow with the team.

-As both an internal and external point of contact, you will establish partnerships and develop client relationships while ensuring the office is running smoothly.
-You know the ins and outs of contracts, are adept at writing proposals and assessing growth while interfacing with facilities and supporting the team at an administrative level.
-You have a sensitivity to what makes Fathom different and seek out opportunities that align with our interests and values.
+As both an internal and external point of contact, you will establish partnerships and develop client relationships while ensuring the office runs smoothly.
+You know the ins and outs of contracts and are adept at writing proposals and assessing growth; as an administrator, you are a dependable and supportive presence for the team.
+You have a keen awareness of what makes Fathom different and seek out opportunities that align with our interests and values.
 You have experience in business management and bring strong negotiation, communication, and organizational skills to the role.
 While you might lean more to the business management side or to the operations side, this position is ideal for someone who enjoys wearing a lot of hats.
 Candidates should be local or willing to relocate to the Boston area.

-We encourage you to apply for a Fathom internship if you’re a curious self-starter who would like to hone your skills in design, development, stats, research, storytelling, and related fields.
-A strong sense of initiative is a must, as our interns often direct their own projects, while also receiving regular feedback and guidance from members of the Fathom team.
+We encourage you to apply for a Fathom internship if you’re a curious self-starter who would like to hone your skills in design, development, statistics, research, or storytelling.
+A strong sense of initiative is a must, as our interns often direct their own projects, while receiving regular feedback and guidance from members of the Fathom team.
 Our interns have come from a wide range of majors and disciplines, and excellent writing skills are always welcome.

 While most interns are here during the summer, we’re also open to students joining us during the fall or spring and accept applicants on a rolling basis.
 All internships are paid, full-time positions, and are expected to join us in Boston, MA.

 Send your résumé, cover letter, and links to pertinent work to firstname.lastname@example.org.